calls upon a team of internationally qualified experts in a wide range of fields

 Areas of Expertise: Community Research, Facilitation, Training, Interpretation, Logistics, Survey Coordination, Climate Change Adaptation, Rural Development,

 Mr Mussa holds a post graduate diploma from the University of Wales in Social Policy and Administration.
 He is also credited with qualifications in HIV/AIDS management (PolyTechnic), Project planning and Evaluation (Pan-Africa Institute of Development) and Human Rights and Governance (Corporate Governance Institute).

 He is a Malawian citizen who is fluent in English, Chichewa and Yao.
 He has proven experience in a range of development fields and spends part of his time as a lecturer in Community Development at Soche Technical Collage.
 David has extensive field experience in Malawi and is adept at orchestrating surveys, focus groups, questionnaires and other data collection procedures.

-Arthur Kambombe, Stakeholder Engagement Specialist
+Arthur Kambombe, Stakeholder Engagement Specialist (Associate)